robjustice/a3driverutil/README.md

    ```

 ## List Drivers in a SOS.DRIVER file
-This will list the drivers conatined in a SOS.DRIVER file.
+This will list the drivers contained in a SOS.DRIVER file.

    ```
    A3Driverutil.py list SOS.DRIVERtdm#0c0000